 For more tips, check out our guide on how to control your RSS feed footer in WordPress.

 We hope this tutorial helped you learn how to prevent blog content scraping in WordPress.
-You may also want to see our ultimate WordPress security guide or our expert pick of the best analytics solutions for WordPress.
+You may also want to see our ultimate WordPress security guide or our expert pick of the best content protection plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.